team-fireworks/hotfusion/README.md

 - Implements a bevy of built-in utilities:
   - `expect(watching)` yields the current running thread until the given state object changes, effectively a yielding Use callback
-  - `methodsOf(scope, constructors)` allows silently passing in a scope parameter, hugely useful for the Roblox TypeScript world as you cannot specify a callback nor a method
+  - `ctorsOf(scope, constructors)` allows silently passing in a scope parameter, hugely useful for the Roblox TypeScript world as you cannot specify a callback nor a method
   - `queueScope(...Task)` allows queuing tasks to a scope.
 We find this far more